clementmouchet/rustysoft.de-martin-PbDbFixer/README.md

 If you don't see any changes:
 There might be an explorer (which shows your library) process already running.
 Then you should just stop/kill it with the task manager.
 Putting the device to sleep and then wake it up might also work.
 Afterwards, the changes should be visible to the explorer.

+## Feedback
+Feedback is highly appreciated.
+You can reach me via Matrix [@beedaddy:matrix.rustysoft.de](https://matrix.to/#/@beedaddy:matrix.rustysoft.de) or ask questions in the [PbDbFixer-Thread](https://www.e-reader-forum.de/t/pbdbfixer-noch-ein-tool-zum-korrigieren-von-metadaten.156702/) of the German *E-Reader Forum*.

 ## Build
 If you want to build PbDbFixer yourself, make sure that you have Rust's toolchain target `arm-unknown-linux-gnueabi` as well as the GCC cross compiler for ARM CPUs installed.
 On Arch Linux, the AUR package `arm-linux-gnueabi-gcc75-linaro-bin` does the job.
 Don't forget to tell `cargo` which compiler/linker it has to invoke.
 In my case, I had to edit `~/.cargo/config`: